Environmental Education Resources

 - Firewood Pest Passports - This activity was developed for large science events and was run at the Bay Area Science Festival, Marin County Farm Day, and the San Diego Insect Fair, among others.
 It was later adapted into an online game.
 Participants learn that moving firewood while they're camping can introduce and spread forest pests.
 Read the full activity description or play the online game.
 These activities were developed in collaboration with the California Firewood Task Force and the national Don't Move Firewood campaign.

 - Trees for you and me! - In an effort to share information on the benefits of urban forests, we developed a series of youth activities named "Trees for you and me!"
 The activity debuted at the 2012 Bay Area Science Festival, and was followed by smaller sessions with 4-H groups and in classrooms.
-For more information, contact Janice Alexander.
 This program is a collaboration with 4-H Youth Development, the USDA-Forest Service Pacific Southwest Research Station, and the California Forest Pest Council.

 - Environmental Stewardship - This project was a 2-year collaboration between UCCE Marin and Conservation Corps North Bay (CCNB).
 Its goal was to work with AmeriCorps members to build their leadership skills, enhance their knowledge of youth development principles, and provide information on local natural resource issues so they could deliver effective outreach to the community and at-risk youth.
 Read the full description of the program.

 - Forestry Public Meeting - Older students (grades 5 and up) are invited to participate in a "Town Hall"-style activity to discuss the priorities and actions of forest managers.
 In collaboration with Rocketship schools in San Jose and the Tuolumne Trails camp in Groveland, students at a week-long outdoor camp take on the roles of interest groups and debate policy actions such as fire supression and controlling invasive species.
-For more information, contact Janice Alexander.
 This project was funded by the Farm Bill and USDA APHIS is a collaboration with the USDA-Forest Service Pacific Southwest Research Station.

 - Field Journals - Using a field journal inside and outside the classroom bridges the worlds of science, art, and literature.
 We assembled a simple packet to explain the process to teachers and their students.
 We also focused on drawing leaves in nature journals at the 2015 Bay Area Science Festival.
-For more information, contact Janice Alexander.
 This project was funded by the Farm Bill and USDA APHIS is a collaboration with the USDA-Forest Service Pacific Southwest Research Station.

 - Dig It, Grow It, Eat It - Curriculum resources on edible plants and nutrition for third and fourth graders.
 Students will learn to identify edible plant parts and about how plants grow, including the science of pollination and propagation.